 Share in the Experience

-Rutgers students took to social media to share highlights of some of the Disability Awareness Month 2023 events aimed at amplifying awareness and visibility of disabilities.
+Each year, Rutgers students take to social media to share highlights of some of the Disability Awareness Month events aimed at amplifying awareness and visibility of disabilities.

 Beyond the Field